 - Food, Health and Safety Team

-When we receive your application and full payment it will assessed and processed, you may be asked for further information.
+We'll assess and process your application upon receipt of a completed application form and full payment.
+As part of the application assessment we may ask for further information.
 If your application is a new premise an officer will contact you to arrange an inspection to ensure you meet the Councils by-laws etc.

 Your registration certification should be displayed in a prominent position on the premises where the activities take place.

 Registration fees for 2019/20

 Fees for registration are one-time only and do not require renewal.

 - Premise registration: £130

 - Each operative: £70

 You do not need to register when skin piercing is carried out by, or under the supervision of, a registered medical practitioner (or, in the case of acupuncture only, a dentist).
 The injection of Botox and cosmetic filler implants are not classed as skin piercing activities.
 Botox is a prescription only medicine.
 Doctors or Nurses (under Doctor's supervision) can only administer Botox to a patient.